Assessing the Business Process Modeling Competences of Large Language Models: Results

 This section summarizes the empirical findings and is structured around three research questions.
 Subsection \ref{sec:rq1} compares the quality of BPMN models generated by the LLMs.
-Subsection \ref{sec:size_effects} investigates how the size of LLMs influences modeling quality.
+Subsection \ref{sec:size_effects} investigates how the size of LLMs influences process model quality.
 Subsection \ref{sec:llm_vs_human} benchmarks the best‑performing LLMs against human modelers.
-Together, these results describes the current strengths and limitations of LLM‑based process model generation and set the stage for the following discussion.
+Together, these results describe the current strengths and limitations of LLM‑based process model generation and set the stage for the following discussion.

-\paragraph{Exclusion of LLMs} During the experiments, we noted that some LLMs, especially small ones with fewer than 7b parameters, mainly generated invalid BPMN-XMLs.
-For instance, the Deepseek r1 1.5b generated not a single valid BPMN-XML, and the Llama 3.2 1b only an average of 1.4 BPMN-XMLs across the 5 runs\footnote{Results for these LLMs can be found in the appendix in \autoref{tab:results_full}}.
+\paragraph{Exclusion of LLMs} During the experiments, we observed that some LLMs, especially small ones with fewer than 7 B parameters, often generated invalid BPMN XML files.
+For instance, \textit{deepseek-r1:1.5b-qwen-distill} generated not a single valid BPMN XML file, and \textit{llama3.2:1b} only an average of 1.4 BPMN XML files across the 5 runs\footnote{Results for these LLMs can be found in the appendix in \autoref{tab:results_full}}.

-Even though a dedicated measure, $Q_{\text{val}}$, to express the performance in generating valid BPMN-XML exists, the underperformance of these LLMs would distort the overall interpretation of the results as well as the statistical tests.
-Therefore, we considered only LLMs in the results that produce, on average across all 105 samples and five runs, at least 30 valid BPMN-XMLs.
-We used to formula \autoref{eq:avbm} to compute the average number of valid BPMN-XMLs across all five runs, where $\text{VBMPR}_i$ is the number of valid BPMN-XMLs in run $i$.
+Even though a dedicated metric, $Q_{\text{val}}$, exists to assess performance in generating a valid BPMN XML file, the underperformance of these LLMs would distort the overall interpretation of the results and the statistical tests.
+Therefore, we considered only LLMs in the results that, on average across all 105 samples and five runs, produce at least 30 valid BPMN XML files.
+We used the formula \autoref{eq:avbm} to compute the average number of valid BPMN XML files across all five runs, where $\text{VBMPR}_i$ is the number of valid BPMN XML files in run $i$.

-If an LLM was not able to generate 30 valid BPMN-XML files on average, it was not taken into consideration.
-Six LLMs were not able to generate a sufficient number of valid BPMN-XMLs, which reduces the number of LLMs analysed in the following to eleven\footnote{The LLMs dropped are Deepseek-r1:1.5b-Qwen-distill, Deepseek-r1:8b-Llama-distill, Falcon3:3b-instruct, Llama3.2:1b-instruct-, Qwen2.5:1.5b-instruct, Qwen3:1.7b}.
+If an LLM was unable to generate 30 valid BPMN XML files on average, i.e., $\text{AVBM} < 30$, it was not considered.
+Six LLMs were not able to generate a sufficient number of valid BPMN XML files, which reduces the number of LLMs analyzed in the following to eleven\footnote{In the end, the following LLMs were dropped: \textit{deepseek-r1:1.5b-qwen-distill, deepseek-r1:8b-llama-distill, falcon3:3b-instruct, llama3.2:1b-instruct, qwen2.5:1.5b-instruct, qwen3:1.7b.}}.